SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/find-screen.md

     > [!TIP]
     > If you get too many or too few hits, you can adjust the search criteria by selecting different values in the various list boxes.

-15. You then decide what you want to use the search results for.
-Here are some suggestions:
+15. You then decide what you want to use the search results for:

     * To open one of the records, double-click it.
 It is then displayed in the Company screen.

-    * Preview each company in the side panel.
+    * Preview each company in the [side panel][4].
 Select **Preview** in the list at the top of the side panel.
 You can then click on each company in the **Results** tab to preview them.
-See [The side panel][4].

     * You can create a selection containing these customers, by clicking **Save as selection** and following the procedure under [Create selections][8].